CASCI-lab/distanceclosure/README.md

         ('f', 'g'): 0,
     }
     G = nx.from_edgelist(edgelist)
-    # Make sure there an edge attribute with the distance value
+    # Make sure every edge has an attribute with the distance value
     nx.set_edge_attributes(G, name='distance', values=edgelist)

     # Compute closure (note this will be a fully connected graph.
 It can be slow for large graphs)